0smr/neumorphism/README.md

 - [x] StackView
 - [x] ComboBox
 ---
-- [x] HorizontalSeparator
 - [x] Custom Neumorphic shape

 ## Issues

-Please file an issue on [issues page](https://github.com/SMR76/qml-neumorphism/) if you have any problems.
+Please file an issue on [issues page](https://github.com/0smr/qml-neumorphism/) if you have any problems.

 ## Documentation